What to do in Kotor: the Most Picturesque Town in Montenegro

 Visit the Kotor Art Museum

 When you are back in Kotor, you can visit Kotor art museum.
-It's home to a wide range of artwork representing several centuries.
+It's home to a wide range of artwork created over several centuries.

 Go to Mamula Island